5 steps to create a website, main features of Tilda, useful links, and more

 There are basic sets of standard elements; text is shown by straight lines and a bolder headline.
 The picture comes in the shape of a rectangle with crossed lines and operating elements that have the shape of a pin.
 The headline is the strip at the top; on the lift side of the screen is a dash bolder line meant for the logo, while to the right side of the screen are five dash lines meant for the menu.

-Advice: Try not to make the prototype too big.
-For example, on A4 paper size, the window width should be 5−6 cm.
-It’s better to have it summarized, skim-friendly, with room where comments can be added on the margins.
+Don't make your prototype too large.
+For example, if you are using an A4 sheet of paper, the window width should be 5-6 cm.
+It's better to have it summarized, easy to skim, with room for notes in the margins.

 Try to use accurate drawings since it is easier to perceive.
 There are usually many ideas, so it best to brainstorm with your colleagues on which idea is preferable.